English

 Last-write-wins

 The simplest and most direct strategy: the later write overwrites the earlier one without merging.
+This is the default when base_version is not provided.

 Timeline: